-Make this treasure yours ... a reversible lion rampant and castle shipwreck pirate cob Spanish coin necklace in golden bronze.
+Make this treasure yours ... a reversible lion rampant and castle shipwreck pirate cob Spanish coin necklace in bronze.

 - description -